 7002 SE 82nd Ave, Portland, OR 97266 | 503- 771-1141

 This place makes the best Bun Bo Hue in the PNW hands down in my opinion.
 I am Vietnamese and noodle soups are my favorite things to eat.
 Their broth is slightly sweet and savory, beefy, and flavorful.
-It has depth that requires no extra fish sauce.
+It has a depth that requires no extra fish sauce.
 If a restaurant has a lot of Vietnamese people eating there, that means their food is cheap and good.
-One thing that I have to warn you is that the stinky strong smell (from the shrimp paste and fish sauce used to season the broth) right when you walk in, but you’d get pass it quickly once you are inside for a while.
+One thing that I have to warn you about is that the stinky strong smell (from the shrimp paste and fish sauce used to season the broth) right when you walk in, but you’d get past it quickly once you are inside for a while.

 3226 SE Division St, Portland, OR 97202 | (503) 232-1387)